 Revisit More Historic Places Below or Read Further

-At present, the castle is owned by the Dukes of Norfolk, the 18th Duke and the Earl Marshal of England.
-It is open to the public for viewing.
+At present, the castle is still owned by the Dukes of Norfolk, currently the 18th Duke and the Earl Marshal of England.
+Arundel is open to the public for viewing.

 The quadrangle outside the castle greets visitors with turrets and chimney stacks.
-The Victorian-designed interiors feature a collection of eclectic paintings like the Canaletto landscapes in the drawing room.
+The Victorian-era interiors feature a collection of eclectic paintings like the Canaletto landscapes in the drawing-room.

 Interesting Facts About Arundel Castle